GuillaumeMCK/GhostYgg/README.md

 $ GhostYgg file1.client file2.client ... [options]
 ```

+> **Note**: Dragging and dropping torrent files onto the executable is supported only on Windows for now.

 ### Options:

 - `-output`: Specifies the download directory.
 - `-help`: Displays the help message.

-**Note**: Dragging and dropping torrent files onto the executable is supported only on Windows for now.
+If no download directory is specified using the `-output` flag, the tool will use the default download folder of your
+operating system.

+- On Linux & macOS: `/home/<YourUsername>/Downloads`
+- On Windows: `C:\Users\<YourUsername>\Downloads`

 ### Controls: